-The status of compliance of the Cowal Gold Project with the conditions of approval have been expressed in the audit tables using the following terminology:
+The status of compliance of the Cowal Gold Project with the conditions of consent have been expressed in the audit tables using the following terminology:

 Compliance - Yes Implies compliance with the intent and/or requirement of the approval condition.
 Compliance - NO The specific requirement of the consent condition was not met.
 Substantial Compliance The intent of the consent condition has been met for the majority of the time, with some incidents where full compliance did not occur (eg. where monitoring results exhibit non-compliance for less than 5% of the total results for blast overpressure).
 In progress Construction activities have commenced and requirements of the MCoA are being implemented.
 Not Activated (N/A) The condition had not been activated because the activity had not yet commenced, or the requirement of the condition had not been triggered (e.g. complaint driven monitoring, land acquisition, etc).
-Not Applicable The condition is not required to be actioned because of specific circumstance (e.g. notification of land owners when Barrick owns the land).
 Noted No specific auditable requirement applicable to the condition.